rahul4271/Adafruit_MQTT_DHT11/README.md

-this is the sketch for the nodemcu to send DHT sensor data to adafruit servers
+This is the sketch for the nodemcu to send DHT sensor data to adafruit servers